Telecommunications in the United Arab Emirates: Internet censorship

 On the du network, users who try to access a blocked web page are redirected to du's block page.

 According to Freedom House, Internet in the United Arab Emirates is significantly restricted: online censorship is rampant, the Emirati government surveils online activists and journalists and uses increasingly sophisticated technology to spread disinformation that advances pro-UAE domestic and international narratives on social media, and social media users in the UAE are arrested and fined for online posts.

-The government bans websites that criticize it, as well as pornographic websites and those perceived as anti-Islamic or anti-government/anti-police.
+The government bans websites that criticize it, as well as websites with pornographic films and those perceived as anti-Islamic or anti-government/anti-police.

 The United Arab Emirates censors the Internet using Secure Computing's solution.
 The country's ISPs Etisalat and du (telco) ban pornography, politically sensitive material and anything against the perceived moral values of the UAE.
 All or most VoIP services are blocked.
 Both WhatsApp and Snapchat calling functions were also blocked in the UAE, to comply with VoIP regulations.

 TRA instructs Etisalat and du to block parts of Wikipedia, all VoIP services such as Skype and SIP based services and some social networking services like hi5, Friendster, and all dating sites like Yahoo!
 Personals and Match.com.
 A 2005 study, before du was established, also showed Etisalat sometimes block websites relating to the Baháʼí Faith.

 A common method of circumventing internet censorship is by using VPN services.
 In March 2015, the Dubai Police declared the usage of VPN (virtual private network) illegal, saying that "tampering with the internet is a crime".
 Although action may not be taken against an individual for simply using a VPN, the usage of VPN combined with other illegal acts would lead to additional charges.

 In March 2020, amid the COVID-19 outbreak, the government of UAE introduced a partial relaxation of the ban on VoIP services to ease communication during the lockdown.
 Popular instant messaging applications that remained blocked despite the removal of the ban on VoIP services included WhatsApp, FaceTime, and Skype.
 The selective relaxation of the ban narrowed down the user’s choice to premium (paid) services, owned by state-run telecommunication firms.